 Taxes for cross-border workers

-Cross-border workers that work in Luxembourg with proper paperwork have nothing to fear, whether as employee or freelancer.
+According to Luxembourg’s labor laws, cross-border workers that work in Luxembourg with proper paperwork have nothing to fear, whether as employee or freelancer.
 Cross-border workers pay taxes in Luxembourg for the income from the country; however, they don’t pay taxes in Luxembourg for their worldwide income as they are non-residents.
 Employees pay taxes at the source.
 Freelance individuals must fill out a tax return by 31 March of the year following the tax year.
 The fiscal year in Luxembourg is the calendar year: 1 January to 31 December.

 To avoid double taxation, agreements (DTAs) are in place between Luxembourg and these three adjacent countries.
 These agreements ensure that a person who comes to Luxembourg to live and work for fewer than 182 days in any given 12-month period only pays taxes for the income in Luxembourg, and in their home country for worldwide income.